a22robko/IT-support-portfolio/01-active-directory-onprem/Create-a-user-group-with-Powershell.md

 ---

 ### Step 2 – Verify in Active Directory Users and Computers (ADUC)
-The users can be seen in Active Directory under the correct OU (Organizational Unit).
+A CSV file with new user accounts is imported into Active Directory using PowerShell.
+The accounts are created with temporary passwords and placed in the correct OU.
+They are then verified in ADUC, and users can log in for the first time and change their password.

 <img width="563" height="414" alt="image" src="https://github.com/user-attachments/assets/0457a6b4-52d4-4295-a4e8-cccf9c79143f" />